15 Simple Fashion Upgrades That Make You Look Expensive

 Add a colorful dress to your wardrobe

 That little black dress you already have is great, and Miller suggests making it look expensive with the right shoes, jewelry, and beauty routine.
 But it’s equally important to have a colorful dress in your closet, too.
 “If evening engagements are a regular thing, you need a little colored dress—an upgraded riff on everyone’s favorite LBD,” she says.
 “Getting a solid-colored dress in a shade that complements your skin tone is a power move.
 You’ll stand out from the rest and look radiant.”
-Try a rich jewel tone like this Lulus Hearts Aflutter Midi Dress.
+Try a rich jewel tone like the vibrant green of this Venus Eyelet Sleeve Detail Dress.
 Also make sure you have these classic dresses every woman should own.

 Buy great-quality shoes